ipchyale/ss2csv/README.md

 ``python ss2csv.py [infile] [outfile]``

 The outfile is optional.
 If left blank, the script will save a CSV file with the same basename as the TXT file you supply.
-Otherwise, it will save a CSV to whatever path you supply for outilfe.
+Otherwise, it will save a CSV to whatever path you supply for outfile.

 ## Basic usage via import